A method for determining Cartan geometries from the local behavior of automorphisms: Acknowledgements

 \section{Acknowledgements}

-We would like to specifically thank Karin Melnick for several helpful suggestions and conversations.
-Additionally, we would like to thank Charles Frances, both for inspiring this paper and for tolerating the author's enthusiasm.
+We would specifically like to thank Karin Melnick for several helpful suggestions and conversations, and Charles Frances, both for inspiring this paper and for tolerating the author's abundant enthusiasm for the topic.
+Additionally, we would like to thank the anonymous referees who reviewed earlier versions of this paper and managed to provide genuinely useful improvements.